ls9528/DataEngineeringCapstone/README.md

 #### 3.1 Conceptual Data Model
 Map out the conceptual data model and explain why you chose that model

+For this project, I used a modified star schema for the data model.
+My intention is to keep the queries as simple as possible by not making the tables too normalized and limiting the required number of joins.
+An ER diagram of this data model can be found [here](https://github.com/ls9528/DataEngineeringCapstone/blob/main/documentation/ERDiagram.pdf).

+At the center of the data model is a fact table focusing on immigration (fact_immigration), the majority of which can be found in the immigration data.
+The dimensions provide additonal information to support the immigration data (dim_date, dim_country, dim_state, dim_city, dim_visa_type, dim_travel_mode) and, other than dim_date, are taken from the other data sources.
+The only diversion from the traditional star schema can be found with dim_state, which connects to dim_city as well as fact_immigration.

+All the tables have an integer as their primary key except for dim_date.

+The following tables use newly-created auto-incrementing IDs as primary keys:
+* dim_country
+* dim_state
+* dim_city

+The following tables use an existing field from the original data as primary keys:
+* fact_immigration
+* dim_date
+* dim_visa_type
+* dim_travel_mode

 #### 3.2 Mapping Out Data Pipelines
 List the steps necessary to pipeline the data into the chosen data model

+The data model is realized as a Redshift data warehouse in AWS.
+I chose to store it in Redshift due to its ability to efficiently handle large amounts of data.

+Some of the S3 data files do not need further transforming and can be inserted directly into their respective dimension tables in Redshift.
+These are:
+* Country data -> dim_country
+* State data -> dim_state
+* Visa type data -> dim_visa_type
+* Travel mode data -> dim_travel_mode

+The rest of the S3 data files need further transformation prior to being inserted into the final Redshift tables.
+The first step with this data is to insert it into staging tables.
+From there, those staging tables can be queried to insert the data into the final tables in the expected format.
+* Date data - A special query to the date staging table uses date functions to populate the additonal columns in dim_date (month, day, year, week, day_of_week).
+* City data and city demographic data - After copying this data to their respective staging tables, a query joins these tables together on city name and state abbreviation to populate the dim_city table.
+This query also makes a join to the already existing dim_state table to include that table's state_id field in dim_city.
+* Immigration data - The query to the immigration staging table to populate the fact table includes joins to dim_country, dim_city, and dim_state.
+These joins allow for the various newly created ID fields in these dimension tables to be included in fact_immigration.

+I chose Airflow to complete this data pipeline process from S3 to Redshift because it's a simple way to visualize the data pipeline process and it can handle processing the data.
+It also has has many useful features, such as scheduling processes and adding data quality checks.

 ### Step 4: Run Pipelines to Model the Data
 #### 4.1 Create the data model